mayaCostantini/sigstore-bootcamp/README.md

 # Welcome to this Sigstore (unofficial) bootcamp!
+_This repository is a work in progress_ :construction:

 An attempt at gathering knowledge to get you started with understanding and using project [Sigstore](https://sigstore.dev).

 ## What will you find in this guide?